 All goats are disbudded or polled (hornless), which is required for showing.
 Because horned and hornless goats should not be raised together, you need to contact us before kids are born if you have a horned herd and need horned kids.

 If you want testing performed prior to purchasing an animal, please let us know when you first contact us, because testing may take as long as three weeks to accomplish, depending upon the vet’s and the lab’s schedule.
 You are responsible for all costs associated with testing, and prices will start around $100 for one test.
+All of our goats tested negative for CAE, CL, and Johnes in fall 2022, and we have ha whole herd negative tests since 2005.

 Like most serious goat breeders, we name our registered kids based upon a pattern or system.
 People have all sorts of systems, but in our case, each doe has a theme.
 For example, Carmen was named after the opera, and all of her babies were named after opera characters.
 Carmen got her name because her mother, Dancy, had a musical theme, so all of her babies were named after something musical.
 One of Carmen’s daughters was Lizzie Borden — yes, there was an opera about Lizzie Borden.
 Lizzie’s babies are named after outlaws.
 One of her daughters was Bonnie Parker, and Bonnie’s babies followed a Great Depression theme.
 Get the idea?